sammusic27/resume/README.md

 ## Work Experience

 ### [2015 - NOW] - Lead Software Engineer at [SoftServe](https://www.softserveinc.com)
 My main language for that period is javascript.
-I've build so much different platforms and received a lot of experience here.
+I've built so many different platforms and received a lot of experience here.
-* As usual worked by SCRUM but sometimes was a Kanban.
+* As usual worked for SCRUM but sometimes was a Kanban.
 A lot of scrum activities.
 * Have a small team with several developers, qa and aqa.
-* Supports simultaneously more that 10 different UI microservices.
+* Supports simultaneously more than 10 different UI microservices.
 Build common libraries for frontend and backend sides.
 * Cover UI microservices by unit, integration and e2e tests (jest, mocha, cypress).
 Build plan for covering an old microservices.
 * Create the design system with UI/UX designer and provide a plan of migration.
 Used step-by-step migration for huge microservices.
-* Create migrate plan for libraries.
+* Create a migration plan for libraries.
 Also have moved from different frameworks such as (from reflux to redux or from redux to react query)
 * CI/CD pipelines.
 Build and support pipelines.
 Used different plugins in jenkins.
 * Work with the java microservices.
 * Tons of technical documentation.